hansolc/jongsul/multi-speaker-tacotron-tensorflow/README.md

        python3 -m audio.silence --audio_pattern "./datasets/son/audio/*.wav" --method=pydub

-3. By using [Google Speech Recognition API](https://cloud.google.com/speech/), we predict sentences for all segmented audios.
+3. By using [Google Speech Recognition API](https://cloud.google.com/speech/), we predict sentences for all segmented audios. (this is optional for `moon` and `park` because they already have `recognition.json`)

        python3 -m recognition.google --audio_pattern "./datasets/son/audio/*.*.wav"